 UNIFORM: The full Scout uniform, correctly worn, is proper at any time, but essentially required for the evening meal, retreat, campfires, and some other evening activities.
 Scout shorts and t-shirts are recommended for daytime wear.
 Some Scouts may not have a uniform, through no fault of their own, and we must note that a uniform is not a prerequisite for attendance at camp.
 Shoes or some type of adequate foot gear must be worn at all times as a matter of safety, especially to prevent puncture wounds which could prohibit swimming.
 Water shoes (foot gear which can get wet to prevent injury while in the lake or creek) will be needed for a variety of camp activities.
 Old sneakers are acceptable water shoes.
+Certain programs may require long sleeve shirts and long pants.

 UNIT SITE CAPACITY: Each campsite has a definite size regarding camper capacity.
 This is done to accommodate small and large units alike.
-Site assignments will at the discretion of the Camp Director.
+Site assignments will be at the discretion of the Camp Director.